 10 Advent Ideas for Families

 1. The Advent Jessie Tree

 The Jessie Tree is a well-loved Advent tradition for many families, but if it’s new to you, The Advent Jesse Tree is the perfect place to start.
 This devotional includes 25 daily readings that include scripture, stories, questions for discussion, prayers, and songs.

 Additionally, each reading connects to a symbol that represents the lineage of Jesus.
 Many families use these symbols as craft inspiration or use them as Christmas ornaments to display on a Jesse Tree in their homes.

 You don’t have to spend too much time with me to know that I love Ann Voskamp’s work.
 Unwrapping the Greatest Gift is no exception.
 This beautifully done Advent experience is based on the Jesse Tree tradition and includes scripture readings, questions for discussion, activities, and downloadable ornaments to go along with each devotion.

-This year, Focus on the Family is offering their newest Advent plan, All the Colors of Christmas Devotional as a coloring book devotional or as a free printable download of the readings.
+This year, Focus on the Family is offering their newest Advent plan, A Season of Hope for free or you can purchase previous plans like All the Colors of Christmas in their shop.

 4. Truth in the Tinsel